 With the exception of hires and our Ilford and Colchester studios, in order to view a studio in person you must be registered,

 The studios listed under ‘Vacant Studios’ are also available to artists currently in a SPACE studio who wish to transfer.

 The website is the only place available studios are listed.

-This can take up to two weeks to process.
-We need to know about your work, your history as an artist and what you need from a studio.

-Present | With the exception of hires and our Ilford and Colchester studios, in order to view a studio in person you must be registered,

-The studios listed under ‘Vacant Studios’ are also available to artists currently in a SPACE studio who wish to transfer.

-The website is the only place available studios are listed.

 This can take up to three weeks to process.
 We need to know about your work, your history as an artist and what you need from a studio.